Ellie-x3/GameDevBlog/content/posts/PixelPlatformer2.md

 `dotnet mgcb-editor ./Content/Content.mgcb`

 This should *hopefully* open the MGCB Editor.
 If you are having any issues refer to the official documentation [Here](https://monogame.net/articles/tools/mgcb_editor.html).
-You can also ak in the #help channel of the official Discord and I'm sure someone will be able to assist
+You can also ask in the #help channel of the official Discord and I'm sure someone will be able to assist

 # MGCB Editor